ethereum/homestead-guide/source/ethereum-clients/cpp-ethereum/automation.rst

 Here are the other Jenkins projects we have:

 * `ethbinaries-develop <http://52.28.164.97/job/ethbinaries-develop/>`_ and `ethbinaries-release <http://52.28.164.97/job/ethbinaries-release/>`_ - Projects for generating Windows and OS X binaries for the develop and release branches of the webthree-umbrella.
-The develop project is run nightly at midnight, Berlin time.
+The develop project is run nightly at midnight, UTC.
 The release project is run manually.
 * `ppa-build-develop <http://52.28.164.97/job/ppa-build-develop/>`_ and `ppa-build-release <http://52.28.164.97/job/ppa-build-release/>`_ - Projects for packaging source and build steps which are then pushing to `Launchpad <https://launchpad.net/~ethereum/+archive/ubuntu/ethereum>`_ where they will be built, and the binaries pushed to the world if they are successful.
-The develop project is run nightly at midnight, Berlin time.
+The develop project is run nightly at midnight, UTC.
 The release project is run manually.
 * `solidity-emscripten <http://52.28.164.97/job/solidity-emscripten/>`_ - Solidity builds for the Emscripten architecture.
 This is the build target, which calls the publish target detailed below.
-It is run nightly at midnight, Berlin time.
+It is run nightly at midnight, UTC.
 * `update-umbrella <http://52.28.164.97/job/update-umbrella/>`_ - Utility project which can be run manually to update the submodules in the webthree-umbrella project.
 It will soon be obsolete.
-It is run manually.
+It is run manually, and also nightly.

 The following projects are effectively "libraries" which are used to build the "user-facing" projects above.